 2.1x

-The House system is central to academy life, fostering a sense of belonging within the larger school population.
+The House system is central to academy life, encouraging a sense of belonging within the larger school population.
 Pastoral support is structured to handle the specific needs of different age groups while maintaining a consistent approach to behaviour and welfare.
-The school prides itself on being inclusive, working closely with families to support students who may face challenges outside the classroom.
+The school is known for being inclusive, working closely with families to support students who may face challenges outside the classroom.

 The extracurricular programme leverages the academy's facilities, particularly in sport and the arts.
 Students can engage in a variety of clubs ranging from football and netball to drama and dance productions.